-You may not have network in your area, or you do have network but never want the WiFi cam to use up to much data of your network (in many cases you find the WiFi cameras are eating up the bandwidth).
+You may not have Internet network in your area, or you do have network but never want the WiFi cam to use up too much data of your network (in many cases you find the WiFi cameras are eating up the bandwidth).
 Anyway, using wireless security cameras without Internet access can be easily achieved.

 You have no Internet or network in your house (or grandfather's old house), in your long range farm, at the workshop, at the warehouse, etc. and you need surveillance & monitoring at that place.
-Okey, and that can be done easily with wireless video cameras with no Internet connection.
+Okay, and that can be done easily with wireless video cameras with no Internet connection.

-Such wireless surveillance camera system kits enable you to do 24/7 surveillance and video recording without accessing Internet.
+Such wireless surveillance camera system kits enable you to do 24/7 surveillance and video recording without accessing the Internet.
 Power on the NVR and the cameras.
 The NVR and the cameras will automatically connect to each other on its own proprietary network and start to communicate with each other without Internet access (without connecting to your router).
-Connect the NVR to a HD TV or a monitor, and you can start 24/7 monitoring.
+Connect the NVR to an HD TV or a monitor, and you can start 24/7 monitoring.

 Those wireless security camera video systems have built-in WiFi modules with frequency from Channel 9 of 2.4 GHz (of course you can change the channel by yourself within the WLAN channels), so that it won't mess with your router bands (if you have router networks).
-You can make the IP camera set-up without Internet.

 Remember that you need to connect the system to a router if you need remote viewing, and monition detection alerts (emails or push notifications sent to your mobile phone).

 Tips: Buy a WiFi surveillance camera system with 2T2R MIMO antennas, which guarantee stronger signal reception and no signal loss.